electronistu/Project_Infinity/README.md

 - **Fair Dice** — All rolls are performed by a dedicated server and verified.
 The AI sees the results, it doesn't generate them.
 - **Persistent Character** — Your stats, inventory, gold, and spell slots live in a real database that updates in real time.
 No "forgetting" that you used your last potion.
-- **D&D 5e Rules** — Leveling up, spell slot recovery, proficiency bonuses — all handled automatically by the engine.
+- **SRD 5.1 Rules** — Leveling up, spell slot recovery, proficiency bonuses — all handled automatically by the engine.
 - **Combat Resolution** — Weapon attacks, spell attacks, saving throws, cantrip scaling, upcasting, spell slot consumption, crits, kill detection, and XP awards are all resolved mechanically in a single tool call.
 The AI cannot fudge damage or forget to deduct a slot.
 - **In-Game Commands** — Check your stats, force a database sync, or get help without leaving the game.